Grounding internalism in the population genetics of the introduction process

 In a discrete world, there is always an event that introduces something novel, i.e., an event that makes the step from a frequency of 0 to a frequency of 1/N. However, in the world of modeling, or perhaps in the physical world, there may be cases in which it is useful to define the introduction process as the transient of a continuous value as it departs from 0.
 Certainly one may foresee, for the case of evolutionary dynamics, conditions under which the dynamics of this departure from 0 are dominated by the contribution of mutation from other alleles even when other processes are operating simultaneously.

-9. Traditionalists will object loudly to any suggestion that traditional authorities were wrong about anything, and will attempt to personalize the issue by making it about the perspicacity of Haldane and Fisher.
-The more adept ones will quote-mine the ancient literature, e.g., in this case, they could quote-mine mutationist leanings from Haldane or that model from Fisher (1930) in which a new mutation is added every generation, and object on this basis that of course Fisher and Haldane understood the importance of new mutations bla bla bla.
-However, our arguments here are about theories, not people, and particularly they are about the theories that have shaped evolutionary discourse by being actually used to explain things and win arguments and influence people.
-If Haldane recanted his 1927, 1932, and 1933 argument in a later piece that no one ever read, this is irrelevant both to science and to scientific history.
-Haldane’s beliefs as beliefs are irrelevant both to science and to understanding historical evolutionary discourse.
+8. Traditionalists will certainly respond to this kind of claim by defending traditional authorities, quote-mining the canon to find scraps that show Fisher and Haldane paying attention to some aspect of mutation or mutation rates, and objecting on this basis that of course Fisher and Haldane recognized the importance of new mutations.
+However, our arguments here are about theories, not people, and particularly they are about the theories that have shaped evolutionary discourse by being written down, formalized, shared, taught, i.e., theories and theory-based arguments that actually matter because they drive research, they are used in explanations, and they are used in arguments, e.g., used to make evo-devo reformists sit down and shut up.
+If Haldane recanted his mutation pressure argument from 1927, 1932, and 1933, or offered an alternative mutationist theory in a later piece that had no influence, this is irrelevant both to science and to scientific history.
 Perhaps Haldane was secretly a mutationist, a Christian and a capitalist.
 Who cares?
-Meanwhile, the Haldane-Fisher argument is a genuine argument used repeatedly in evolutionary discourse to beat down internalist thinking.
-It is an argument that matters — in a way that can be documented.
-So long as the canon that defines the historical discourse on evolution includes such sources as Fisher (1930) paper, Huxley (1942) or Haldane (1932), the Haldane-Fisher argument is a part of this discourse.
-It is not in any sense a strawman or a misrepresentation.
-It is a documented and readily recognizable thread woven into the 20th century discourse about evolution.
+Meanwhile, the Haldane-Fisher argument is a genuine argument used repeatedly in evolutionary discourse.
+It is an argument that matters in a way that can be documented.
+So long as the canon that defines the historical discourse on evolution includes such sources as Fisher (1930), Huxley (1942) or Haldane (1932), the Haldane-Fisher argument is part of evolutionary thought, a documented and readily recognizable thread woven into the 20th century discourse on evolution.